outloudvi/mw2fcitx/README.md

 pip install mw2fcitx --user
 # or if you want to just run it (needs Pipx)
 pipx run mw2fcitx
+# or if you need to use OpenCC for text conversion
+pip install mw2fcitx[opencc]
 ```

 ## CLI Usage